J0HN-MAC/MechaCar_Statistical_Analysis/README.md

 T-tests were used to determine if the manufacturing lots are statistically different from the population mean of 1500 PSI.
 If the p-value from a t-test is above the commonly accepted signigicance level of 0.05%, then we do not have sufficient evidence to reject the null hypothesis.
 Thus, the two means would be statistically similar.

 ### T-test for All Lots
-The p-value is 0.060 which implies that the mean PSI for all lots is statistically similar to the desired 1500 PSI.
+The p-value is 0.060 which implies the mean PSI for all lots is statistically similar to the population mean (1500 PSI).
 ![This is an image](Images/t-test_all_lots.png)

 ### T-test for Lot 1
-The is p-value is 1.0, so the mean for Lot 1 is also statistically similar to 1500 PSI.
+The is p-value is 1.0, so the mean for Lot 1 is also statistically similar to the population.
 ![This is an image](Images/t-test_lot1.png)

 ### T-test for Lot 2
-Here again, Lot 2 is statistically similar to the 1500 PSI mean.
+Here again, The Lot 2 mean is statistically similar to the population.
 ![This is an image](Images/t-test_lot2.png)

 ### T-test for Lot 3
-For Lot 3, the p-value is 0.042 and below the significance value so there is a significant statistical variation between these two means.
+For Lot 3, the p-value is 0.042 and below the significance value.
+So there IS a significant statistical variation between these two means.
 ![This is an image](Images/t-test_lot3.png)